JNRowe/pyisbn/doc/install.rst

 Although it is not recommended you can install using ``easy_install``::

-    $ easy_install github2
+    $ easy_install pyisbn

-If you downloaded a source tarball, or cloned from ``git`` you can install with the following steps::
+If you downloaded a source tarball, or cloned from ``git``, you can install with the following steps::

     $ python setup.py build